 - Giving you a more beautiful smile in as little as one or two visits!

 How Many Veneers Do People Normally Get?

-The number of veneers you may need depend on the case and on what approach your cosmetic dentist recommends.
-Most patients only require 1 or 2 veneers to ‘iron out’ the wrinkles of their smiles.
+The number you may need depend on the case and on what approach your cosmetic dentist recommends.
+Most patients only require 1 or 2 to ‘iron out’ the wrinkles of their smiles.
 This conservative approach is favored by many dentists, who see veneers as an enhancement rather than a reformative tool.
 People with more extensive cases or who desire a total smile makeover may need 4, 5, 6, even 10 veneers!
 It comes down to what you want and what the doctor recommends.
-Most dentists attempt to use the minimum number of veneers required to get the desired results.
+Most dentists attempt to use the minimum required to get the desired results.

-Less ethical dentists use veneers as a way to charge you more money.
+Less ethical dentists use them as to charge you more money.
 If you feel your dentist is pushing more veneers than you are comfortable with, do not hesitate to get a second opinion.
 Dr. Zadeh offers second opinions for no cost.
 He will tell you what you really need in a straight-forward, honest manner.
 You can then make an informed decision with no obligation.

 How Does The Process of Getting Dental Veneers Work?

 When you get your porcelain veneers applied, you will be given local anesthetic to make sure you are comfortable through the procedure.
 After you are numbed, Dr. Zadeh will remove some of your enamel.
 This gives your veneers a surface to fit onto.
 The procedure is not unlike getting a filling or inlay placed.
 However, with all of Dr. Zadeh’s dentistry, you do have the option for IV sedation dentistry.
 We often recommend this for patients who have longer procedures or smile makeovers.
 Phobic patients may also opt for sedation.